 With Nashville being Music City and all, it makes sense that any fitness studio you hop into is cranking up the music and keeping the tunes fresh.
-But no fitness class does music better than indoor cycling.
 In Nashville, we ride with the beat, and we party on the bike.

 Need to spice up your workout routine?
 Grab a towel, get ready to dance, and check out these cycling studios in Nashville.

-CycleBar keeps the party in The Gulch, Hendersonville, Franklin, and, as of late-2018, West Nash going at all hours of the day.
+CycleBar keeps the party going at all hours of the day in their multiple Nashville studios.
 Check the schedule every week because CycleBar changes their tap on the regular.
 From themed parties to competitions (with your personal metrics, CycleStats, arriving in your inbox after class) and classic rides, CycleBar has something for everyone.

 World Gym Music City is right off of Broadway in the heart of Music City.
 We’re positive you’ll love their cycling classes because their floors light up.
 Let us repeat — their floors light up!
 Forget dark rooms, World Gym Music City takes the “party on the bike” to a new level with colorful floors and a hard-to-beat atmosphere.